multiscale/muscle3/docs/source/releasing.rst

 In order to get a DOI for this release, we need to make a release on GitHub.
 Go to the `MUSCLE3 GitHub repository`_ and click 'Releases'.
 Select 'Draft a new release', select the x.y.z. tag that we just uploaded, and use 'Release x.y.z' as the title.

-Then copy-paste the description from the change log, convert it from ReStructuredText to MarkDown and maybe prepend some text if there is something interesting to mention.
+The main text ends up as the description on Zenodo, so start with the first three paragraphs from the Introduction section of the documentation to give people an idea of what they're looking at.
+Then copy-paste the description of the current release from the change log, and convert it from ReStructuredText to MarkDown.

 Optionally select 'This is a pre-release' if it's not a final version, then publish it.

 Build and release to PyPI
 -------------------------